aptech/docs/docs/CR-varCovMSvarCovXS.rst

 ::

-    //Set rndseed so 'rndn' will return the same numbers as above rndseed 7234242;
+    // Set rndseed so 'rndn' will return the same numbers as above rndseed 7234242;

-    //Note: the ~ operator performs horizontal concatenation x1 = ones(500,1)~rndn(500,3);
+    // Note: the ~ operator performs horizontal concatenation x1 = ones(500,1)~rndn(500,3);

-    //Create moment matrix
+    // Create moment matrix
     x2 = x1'x1;

-    //Calculate variance-covariance matrix using the moment matrix var_xm = varCovMS(x2);
+    // Calculate variance-covariance matrix using the moment matrix var_xm = varCovMS(x2);

 After the code above, var_xm will be equal to: